schollz/gojot/INFO.md

 Optionally, all information saved in the `git` repo can be encrypted using a symmetric cipher with a user-provided passphrase.
 The passphrase is not stored anywhere on the machine or repo.
 When enabled, each entry in the `git` repo is encrypted.
 When editing an encrypted document, a decrypted temp file is stored and then shredded (random bytes written and then deleted) after use.

-# Limitations
+## Limitations

 `sdees` is not meant as an encrypted file system, as it has limits to the number of entries that can be stored.

+**Possible collisions in entry names**

-Currently there are only 47,300,000 alliterations available for random branch names.
+Currently there are only 47,300,000 alliterations available for random entry names.
 Thus, a collision probability of 50% will occur after ~7,000 entries.
 Collisions are not detrimental, but it will only allow one document to be loaded with the same entry name.
-The reason is because
+The reason that this happens is technical, and [is slated to be resolved](https://github.com/schollz/sdees/issues/73).

+**Weak encryption of filenames**

+The text of each entry is securely encrypted using a GPG-compatible symmetric cipher - this is not the issue.
+The issue is that the filenames are encrypted using a OTP in order to make sure the encrypted names are short enough to be used for branch names and filenames (which are limited to 255 characters usually).
+This is done by first generating a 10,000,000 key full of random bytes that will be used for the pads in the OTP.
+Pads are used randomly (since usage cannot be synced), and generally only 20-30 bytes will be used at a time.
+Still, this means a probability of 50% to overlap could start to occur after ~600 entries and a complete collision could start occurring with 50% probability after ~3,100 documents.
+This would only allow an attacker to reveal the names of two documents, though, and not any of the information inside the documents (as that is stored under GPG).
+Just don't store credit-card information in your document name.

 # How to setup `git` server